 You can take boat tours to the whirlpool from both Islay and Jura, but I recommend Jura Boat Tours who have a fast (and great fun) RIB to get you there and back in double-quick time.

-Heading back to land you might be surprised to discover there’s a distillery on Jura (considering the island is a mere 30 by 7 miles in size), but it’s been producing casks of their incredibly tasty single-malt since the distillery was founded all the way back in 1810.
+Heading back to land you might be surprised to discover there’s a distillery on Jura but it has been producing casks of their incredibly tasty single-malt since the distillery was founded all the way back in 1810.

 Jura whisky ranges in flavours from non-peated to heavily peated so it manages to bridge the gap between the sweet floral notes of mainland whisky and the often medicinal whisky produced on Islay, and I can totally recommend both ‘Origin’ (honey finish) and ‘Prophecy’ (peat finish) if you’re after a decent dram or three.

-You can join a distillery tour when you visit (prices from £6 per person) which is well worth taking the time for but note that booking is essential so don’t get there and expect to immediately join the tour (like I did the first time I visited Jura).
+You can join a distillery tour when you visit (around £10 per person) which is well worth taking the time for but note that booking is essential so don’t get there and expect to immediately join the tour.

 Instead, go to the Jura distillery website and fill in your details 24 hours beforehand to reserve your space, and remember there’s a good chance you’ll get a sample or two during your visit so you won’t be able to drive afterwards.